icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Blazor and Customizing the OData entity model](https://channel9.msdn.com/Shows/On-NET/Blazor-and-Customizing-the-OData-entity-model) - October 22, 2019 - Blazor and Customizing the OData entity model, on Channel 9.
 * [OceanNumericInput Component](https://www.youtube.com/watch?v=HHPcjEeSiSc) - October 19, 2019 - Overview about the OceanNumericInput Component usage and why it's needed in Blazor line of business applications.
 [OceanNumericInput Component source code](https://github.com/OceanLibrary/Ocean/blob/master/Source/Ocean.Blazor/OceanNumericInput.cs).
 [NuGet package](https://www.nuget.org/packages?q=OCEANWARE).
 * [Episode 582: Jeremy Likness on Blazor](https://www.youtube.com/watch?v=A_zhrjSHSpE) - October 17, 2019 - Technology and Friends, Episode 582: Jeremy Likness on Blazor.
 Blazor is a framework for building full-stack web apps in the browser using C#.
 Jeremy Likness describes how it works and how to use it.
+* [Blazor, a new framework for browser-based .NET apps](https://www.youtube.com/watch?v=6BT2AF9PO5g&feature=youtu.be) - October 16, 2019 - Blazor, a new framework for browser-based .NET apps by Steve Sanderson at the NDC Sydney.
 * [Blazor StateHasChanged: Responsive and Adaptive web rendering](https://www.twitch.tv/videos/493138351) - October 11, 2019 - Responsive and Adaptive web rendering.
 * [All Linux and .NET development - Let's build a Blazor-based Follower Train widget](https://www.twitch.tv/videos/491014980) - October 07, 2019 - All Linux and .NET development - Let's build a Blazor-based Follower Train widget.
 * [All Linux and .NET development - Let's build a Blazor-based Follower Train widget](https://www.twitch.tv/videos/490078631) - October 05, 2019 - All Linux and .NET development - Let's build a Blazor-based Follower Train widget.